 SA Community Care

-The aim of having these services in place is to support SA public hospitals with patient flow, demand management and to provide options for people to avoid hospitalisation and support their discharge from
+The aim of having these services in place is to support SA public hospitals with patient flow, demand management and to provide options for people to avoid hospitalisation and support their discharge from hospital, when clinically safe to do so.

 These services are funded by SA Health and provided to consumers by contracted non-government organisation (NGO) service providers, on referral by a health professional.